 The Benefits of Animation for Advertising

-Create a Lasting Impression
+1. Creating a Lasting Impression

-Simplify Complex Topics
+2. Simplifying Complex Topics

-One of the greatest advantages of animation is how it can simplify and articulate concepts that may be highly complex to the average consumer.
+As we just mentioned, one of the greatest advantages of animation is how it can simplify and articulate concepts that may be highly complex to the average consumer.

-Harness the Power of Nostalgia
+3. Harnessing the Power of Nostalgia

-Improve Your User Experience
+3. Improving Your User Experience

-Boost Your Social
+4. Boosting Your Social

-The digital nature of animation makes it a perfect fit for your site – regardless of the industry your business is involved in.
-However, animation really is ideal for social media marketing, as the content must be short and sweet.
+The digital nature of animation makes it a perfect fit for your site regardless of the industry your business is involved in.
+However, animation is really ideal for social media marketing, as the content must be short and sweet.

-Personalise Your Message
+5. Personalising Your Message

 Advertising and marketing campaigns are becoming increasingly personalised.
 Email marketing is targeting more people on a personal level, whilst social media ads harness data to target us with advertisements that mean something to us.

-Animation is Cheaper
+6. Animation is Cheaper

-What Kind of Animation to Use for Your Advertising Campaign
+Kinds of Animation to Use for Your Advertising Campaign

 Here’s a more relevant example of using 2D animation in advertising from Lyft a couple of years ago.

-Here’s a recent example of 3D animation in advertising from IKEA from June 2020, where they put their own spin on the tortoise and the hare story.
+Here is a recent example of 3D animation in advertising from IKEA from June 2020, where they put their own spin on the tortoise and the hare story.

-Stop Motion Animation
+3. Stop Motion Animation